fusionengine-org/fusion/README.md

   make setup
 ```

-This will create a virtual enviorment with PySDL2, PySDL2-DLL and PyInstaller
+This will create a virtual enviorment with PySDL2, PySDL2-DLL and PyMunk

 If you want to run the example, then just run this command: